-Mrs. E. and her mother are confronted with the information provided by Mr. E., whereupon they react verbally in a very aggressive manner and both want to attack Mr. E. in order to “show him what it means to spread such lies about them”.
+Mrs. E. and her mother are confronted with the information provided by Mr. E., whereupon they react verbally in a very aggressive manner, and both want to attack Mr. E. in order to “show him what it means to spread such lies about them”.
 Further violent assaults on Mr. E. can be prevented by the police forces deployed.

 In the following days and weeks

 In the course of further investigations, the witnesses of the first argument in the parking lot and a neighbour of the E. family are questioned by the police.
-Mr. E. makes an extensive statement to the police, in which he again describes the development and successive increase in violence against him as well as his fear that someone may discover that he is a victim of violence in his relationship.
+Mr. E. makes an extensive statement to the police, in which he again describes the development and successive increase in violence against him, as well as his fear that someone may discover that he is a victim of violence in his relationship.

 Mr. E. seeks advice from a specialised counselling centre for men affected by domestic violence.
 He is granted the sole use of the marital home.

-Case Study: Domestic violence increases in severity over time
+Case study: Domestic violence increases in severity over time

-The situation between the couple F. has become very tense in the meantime.
+The situation between couple F. has become very tense in the meantime.
 Since the children have been in the day-care centre during the day, Mr. F. uninhibitedly unleashes his disappointment and anger about the turning-down of his job applications and related financial issues by criticizing and humiliating his wife.

 Mrs. F. suffers so much from the accusations that she proposes marriage counselling.
 She has great hope that everything can be improved.
 She feels that her husband has changed in his behavior completely, but she firmly believes that he will be back to his old self if he can find work again.

-Mr. F. is once again unemployed and from one day to the next he resumes to the old pattern of accusations, humiliation and assaults against his wife.
+Mr. F. is once again unemployed and from one day to the next he resumes to the old pattern of accusations, humiliation, and assaults against his wife.

 Again and again, Mrs. F. calls the hotline after incidents.
 Finally, she also asks to be referred to a local advice centre and comes under increasing pressure because she realises that her children now also know and understand more than she would like them to know.
 Nevertheless, the step to filing a complaint and/or a separation seems impossible for Mrs. F.

 From another mother from her neighbourhood, Mrs. F. learns that the police also advise citizens anonymously.
 She has never been in contact with the police, she has great respect and rather little trust that someone there could understand her situation.
-Nevertheless, she finally calls the victim protection officer of her district with a suppressed telephone number.
+Nevertheless, she finally calls her districts’s victim protection officer with a suppressed telephone number.
 Surprised to be informed calmly, not to be condemned or pressed to report the case, she finally takes more courage.
-The police advice made her all the more aware of what she actually knew long ago: there is no easy way out and her family life is too disrupted to continue hoping for change.
+The police’s advice made her all the more aware of what she actually knew long ago: there is no easy way out and her family life is too disrupted to continue hoping for change.
 At the same time Mrs. F. is aware that she will never have the strength to oppose her husband alone or to pronounce the separation.

 Mrs. F. takes the courage to call her brother from the police station and informs him of the situation.
 He immediately leaves his workplace to take her and the children in overnight.